An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature Recalibration: Related Work

 \section{Related Work}

-Since \citet{fedavg} introduced FL, most research has focused on developing novel aggregation algorithms to address challenges like data heterogeneity.
+Since \citet{fedavg} introduced FL, most research has focused on developing aggregation algorithms to address challenges like data heterogeneity.
 In global FL (GFL), methods such as proximal regularization \citep{fedprox} and cross-client variance reduction \citep{scaffold} aim to reduce client drift.
 Techniques like discouraging dimensional collapse through correlation matrix norm regularization \citep{feddecorr}, adopting relaxed adversarial training \citep{sfat}, and performing amplitude normalization in frequency space \citep{harmofl} have also been proposed.
-Recent promising ideas include constructing global pseudo-data to de-bias local classifiers and features \citep{fedbr}, introducing concept drift-aware adaptive optimization \citep{flash}, and using hyperbolic graph manifold regularizers \citep{fedmrur}.
-In personalized FL (pFL), personalizing specific layers of the model can mitigate heterogeneity.
+Other recent ideas are constructing global pseudo-data to de-bias local classifiers and features \citep{fedbr}, introducing concept drift-aware adaptive optimization \citep{flash}, and hyperbolic graph manifold regularizers \citep{fedmrur}.
+In personalized FL (pFL), personalizing layers of the model can mitigate heterogeneity.
 The simplest approach shares all model parameters except the classification head \citep{fedper}.
 More advanced methods replace lower layers and mix higher ones \citep{fedala} or adjust mixing ratios based on convergence rate approximations \citep{lgmix}.
 While these algorithmic approaches have advanced both GFL and pFL, they often overlook the impact of the underlying architecture on performance.

-Our work addresses this gap by examining how specific model components can enhance FL performance.
-This approach is orthogonal to algorithmic advancements, representing a crucially underdeveloped area.
-Previously, \citet{vitfl} demonstrated performance gains by switching from a pre-trained convolutional network to a pre-trained vision transformer.
-Studies by \citet{pieri} and \citet{aria} evaluated multiple architectures under different aggregation methods, showing that changing the backbone model can improve performance more than altering the aggregation method.
-However, these works did not design models specifically tailored to combat heterogeneity.
-In contrast, our method directly addresses data heterogeneity by integrating into the model architectural components that enhance robustness across diverse client distributions.
+We address this gap by exploring how model components can enhance FL performance.
+This is orthogonal to algorithmic advancements, representing a crucially underdeveloped area.
+Previously, \citet{vitfl} found using vision transformers instead of convolutional networks increased performance.
+Studies by \citet{pieri} and \citet{aria} evaluated different architectures and aggregation methods, showing that changing the architecture, rather than the aggregation method, can be more beneficial.
+These works did not design models specifically tailored to combat heterogeneity.
+More recently, \citet{fedconv} investigated the impact of CNN micro-design choices, such as activation functions and block structure, in FL, and proposed FedConv, an architectural design based on ResNet informed by these investigations.
+Our method follows in this line of work, namely integrating architectural components that enhance robustness across diverse client distributions into the model, directly addressing data heterogeneity.